Act as if it were impossible to fail. - Dorothea Brande, 1893-1948

 Leslie H. Stobbe Agency

-Website: None (should be able to see his guidelines for submission at
+Website: None (should be able to see his guidelines for submission at www.acfw.com/conference/noguidelines.shtml but the link is currently broken)

 Agent: Les Stobbe